Lemon Blueberry Smoothie

 Ingredients

 - Frozen Blueberries: I use organic frozen blueberries for ease, so this blueberry smoothie can be made year round.
 But, using frozen blueberries also ensures a thicker smoothie than using fresh.
+If you want to use other berries like strawberries, blackberries or raspberries in place of blueberries, that also works too for a different, but equally delicious, flavor.

 - Frozen Mango: I also use organic frozen mango as this will help thicken this Lemon Blueberry Smoothie.